Fees & other Frequently Asked Questions

 I began practising at The Haven Counselling Centre in Hull in 2010.
 During 2012 I began to practise at The Ellesmere Centre in Hull and at my current practice in York.

-I am a member of The British Association of Counselling and Psychotherapy and as such I’m bound by the ethical frameworks of this organisation… Read More about my practice…
+I am an accredited member of The British Association of Counselling and Psychotherapy and as such I’m bound by the ethical frameworks of this organisation… Read More about my practice…